serjilyashenko/simple-pie-project/README.md

 * [Simple Pie](https://github.com/serjilyashenko/react-simple-pie/tree/master/src/packages/simple-pie)
 * [React Simple Pie](https://github.com/serjilyashenko/react-simple-pie/tree/master/src/packages/react-simple-pie)

-You can find them in the `/src/packages` folder
+You can find them in the `/src/packages` folder.
+If you want to use diagram package or check it out, please look [this](https://github.com/serjilyashenko/react-simple-pie/tree/master/src/packages/simple-pie), and [that](https://github.com/serjilyashenko/react-simple-pie/tree/master/src/packages/react-simple-pie) (for react wrapper).

+Meanwhile the current project is for simple-pie and react-simple-pie development and demo.

 ## Installation